MicrosoftDocs/windows-ai-docs/docs/directml/webnn-tutorial.md

 This tutorial will show you how to use the WebNN API to build an image classification system on the web that is hardware accelerated using on-device GPU.
 We will be leveraging the **MobileNetv2** model, which is an open source model on [Hugging Face](https://huggingface.co/docs/transformers/model_doc/mobilenet_v2) used to classify images.

-If you want to view and run the final code of this tutorial, you can find it on our [WebNN Developer Preview GitHub](https://github.com/microsoft/webnn-developer-preview?tab=readme-ov-file).
+If you want to view and run the final code of this tutorial, you can find it on our [WebNN Developer Preview GitHub](https://github.com/microsoft/webnn-developer-preview/tree/main/Get%20Started/WebNN%20Tutorial).

 > [!NOTE]
-> The WebNN API is a W3C Candidate Reccomendation and is in early stages of a developer preview.
+> The WebNN API is a W3C Candidate Recommendation and is in early stages of a developer preview.
 Some functionality is limited.
 We have a list of current support and [implementation status](https://webmachinelearning.github.io/webnn-status/).

 ## Requirements and set-up: